 - Organ tuning and repair

 - Electrical Inspection and testing

 - Boiler servicing

 - Fire extinguisher serviced

 - Clearing of churchyard by volunteers

-- Repointing of east gable elevation to chancel and vestry

-- Water tabling repairs over chancel arch and chancel/vestry east gable

-- Repairs/redecoration to ceiling and wall finishes at west end of 'green room'

 - Lightning conductor check

-1.2 Terrier and Log Book
+1.2 Terrier and Logbook

-The Terrier and Log Book were examined as part of the inspection and all was found to be in good order.
+The Terrier and Logbook were examined as part of the inspection and all was found to be in good order.

-It is recommended that as a routine item of maintenance the Log Book is updated and made available for review at every subsequent QI.
+It is recommended that as a routine item of maintenance the Logbook is updated and made available for review at every subsequent QI.